sframe-wg/sframe/draft-ietf-sframe-enc.md

 the `base_key` for decryption is selected from the available keys using the KID value in the SFrame Header.

-A given key MUST NOT be used for encryption by multiple senders.
+A given `base_key` MUST NOT be used for encryption by multiple senders.
 Such reuse would result in multiple encrypted frames being generated with the same (key, nonce) pair, which harms the protections provided by many AEAD algorithms.
-Implementations SHOULD mark each key as usable for encryption or decryption, never both.
+Implementations SHOULD mark each `base_key` as usable for encryption or decryption, never both.

 Note that the set of available keys might change over the lifetime of a